-GATE 2020: Practice strategy to score 300+
+GATE 2020: Preparation tips to score 300+

 Preparation strategy

 The strategies for different goals will always be different.
 To get the most desirable PSU, you need to get under the rank of 300.
 So, prepare methodically on all topics.
 On the contrary, if your aim is to just qualify, then you can afford to leave out some topics from your preparation.

 It is crucial that one should know which subjects are one’s strengths.
 This will enable one to focus more on the weaker subjects and strategically plan on the amount of time and efforts needed for each topic.
 Quantitative aptitude and engineering mathematics weighs around 27-30 per cent of the total marks and need more attention.

 How to chose forte subjects